miguelgilmartinez/upload-and-install-packages-in-concrete5/README.md

 and then press blue button.
 Now you can finish your installation by using Concrete5 "Add functionality" screen.

-How to get from GitHub and make it works
+How to get it from GitHub and make it works
 ========================================
 Just download this package from Github to a folder named "uploadandinstallpackages" in your Concrete5/packages folder, go to your "Add functionality" and install that new package.